Luksoverse/docs.luksoverse.io/docs/community-guides/ssh-security.md

 @include common-auth
 ```

-To enable 2FA in SSH, add the following two lines right below it with spaces in between:
+To enable 2FA in SSH, add the following two lines right below it with spaces in between and **add a comment on the Standard Un\*x authentication (#@include common-auth) so it doesn't ask for password anymore**:

 ```
+# Standard Un*x authentication.
+#@include common-auth

 # two-factor authentication via Google Authenticator
 auth   required   pam_google_authenticator.so
 ```